 To start your level up, you first need to… level up.
 Three methods of which will be detailed at the end.
-But once you level up, you can start by selecting the class you wish to gain a level in, usually your main class, though if you have a 13 in the ability score required by both your main class and another class you choose, you could gain a level in that class, though multiclassing is a topic for another article.
+But once you level up, you can start by selecting the class you wish to gain a level in, usually your main class.
+However, if you have a 13 in the ability score required by both your main class and another class you choose, you could gain a level in that class, though multiclassing is a topic for another article.

-After that, look at your new level on the class table for the class you chose to gain a level in, and add any features that appear for that level, updating any resources (such as ki or sorcery points for example) that appear, and if you are a spellcaster, check your Spellcasting or Pact Magic features for spells you learn and update your spells accordingly.
+After that, look at your new level on the class table for the class you chose to gain a level in, and add any features that appear for that level, updating any resources (such as ki or sorcery points, for example) that appear, and if you are a spellcaster, check your Spellcasting or Pact Magic features for spells you learn and update your spells accordingly.

-As you resolve encounters, defeat traps, reach certain milestones or perform other tasks the DM deems available, you gain a varying amount of Experience points spread evenly between all players (Except for absent characters).
+As you resolve encounters, defeat traps, reach certain milestones, or perform other tasks the DM deems available, you gain a varying amount of Experience points spread evenly between all players (Except for absent characters).
 When you reach a certain amount of experience points as detailed on the table on the referenced pages, you level up.

 Milestone Leveling (DMG 261):